jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Managing projects

 A common task for project owners and admins is to manage the project's settings and members.
-When you sign in to DevOps Services, the MY PROJECTS page opens.
-The REQUESTS tab on this page lists any incoming requests from others to join projects for which you are an admin.
-As an admin, you can accept or reject these requests.
+When you sign in to DevOps Services, the My Projects page opens.
+The Requests page, you can see any requests to join projects that you administer.
+As an admin, you can accept or reject those requests.

-For a project for which you are an owner or admin, you can invite new members from the MEMBERS tab of the project page by clicking the **Invite Members** button.
+In projects that you own or administer, you can invite people to be members.
+On the Members page, click **INVITE MEMBERS**.

 As a project owner or admin, you can also change your project settings.
-To do so, click the **Settings** icon.
+For example, you can add or change the project's image, modify its description, enable or disable features, and make the project public or private.
+If you are the project owner, you can also reassign its ownership or delete the project.
+To access the project settings, click the **Settings** icon.

 ![Project settings gear icon][7]

-On the project settings page, on the OVERVIEW tab, you can add or change the project image and modify the project description.
-On the OPTIONS tab, you can make the project public or private and enable or disable Track & Plan.
-If you are the project owner, you can reassign ownership or delete the project entirely.

 ----
 ##Promoting or demoting project admins